 Hello and welcome to my unit!

-The environment on our unit is fast-paced, collaborative, and highly flexible to meet the needs of all our patients.
+The environment on our unit is fast-paced, supportive, and at times, unpredictable.

 We encourage professional growth.

 If your career goal is to gain strong clinical experience caring for critically ill patients, the Neurology/Neurosurgery Intensive Care Unit can help with this by exposing you to patients with complex clinical conditions.